oluwasegunowa/securrency/README.md

 Microservices
 -----------------------------------------------
-I was able to come up with 2 Micro services;
+I came up with 2 Micro services;

 1. Identity Service which handles the authentication of users of the API
 2. WalletManager.API -> This API handles uploading of wallet, tranasction discovery and retrieving of transactions.